HTTP-RPC/Lima/README.md

 These classes use layout constraints internally, allowing developers to easily take advantage of auto layout while eliminating the need to manage constraints directly.
 They can be nested to create complex layouts that automatically adjust to orientation or screen size changes.

-Lima also provides the following view classes to simplify the use of some common UIKit types:

-* `LMScrollView` - extends `UIScrollView` to automatically adapt to content size
-* `LMTableViewCell` - extends `UITableViewCell` to automatically pin content to edges
-* `LMTableViewHeaderFooterView` - extends `UITableViewHeaderFooterView` to automatically pin content to edges
-* `LMCollectionViewCell` - extends `UICollectionViewCell` to automatically pin content to edges

 Lima adds the following properties to `UIView` to customize how subviews are sized and positioned within a parent view:

 - `width` - assigns a fixed width to a view